The Mechanics of Hip Dysplasia

 In many cases, total hip replacement (THR) is the best surgical treatment option for hip dysplasia in dogs since it is typically the most effective.
 THR involves using plastic and metal implants to replace the entire hip joint, restoring hip function to a more normal range and eliminating most hip dysplasia-related discomfort.

 Total hip replacement surgery typically lasts about two to three hours, and your dog may need to stay hospitalized for one to three days following the surgery.
 Expect a 12-week recovery period.
-Even if your dog's hip dysplasia appears in both hips, surgery may only be performed on one hip at a time, allowing between three - six months of recovery time between surgeries.
+Even if your dog's hip dysplasia appears in both hips, surgery may only be performed on one hip at a time, allowing three to six months of recovery time between surgeries.

 Preventing Hip Dysplasia in Dogs